digitalmpasto/code_journal/_posts/2019-12-11-array-iteration-2-forEach.md

 ```
 NOTE: in the above, 'color' is a placeholder - you can call it whatever you want.

-So whatever you passin into the function colors.forEach(); will be called on each element.
+So whatever you pass into the function colors.forEach(); will be called on each element.